ardoq/rxbeach/docs/fundamentals/state-streams/reduced-state-streams.md

 ## Action reducers

-Action reducers receive the stream state and an action payload and calculates the next application stream.
+Action reducers receive the stream state and an action payload and calculate the next application stream.
 In RxBeach we define the action reducers with the `reducer` function.